Purchase College Foundation Gift Acceptance Policy

 The Vice President of Institutional Advancement (VPIA, who is also Executive Director of the Purchase College Foundation) is responsible for formulating, implementing and amending the Policy.
 The Vice President will report to the Executive Committee of the Foundation Board as needed.

 The Vice President accepts gifts on behalf of the Purchase College Foundation Board and the President of Purchase College, who is also a trustee.
-All gifts of $10,000 or more are reported at the full board meetings of the Purchase College Foundation trustees.

 For tax purposes, a gift is defined as a transfer of assets made voluntarily, without consideration.
 Gifts usually take the form of cash, securities, real property or personal property.